kcjengr/probe_basic/docs_src/source/quick_start.rst

 **Important Requirements:**

 - Probe Basic is currently designed for 1920x1080 screen sizes only!
+- Probe Basic Install by apt is for amd64 only currently!
 - Probe Basic Requires graphics hardware that support OpenGL 1.50 or later
 - Probe Basic is tested on xfce4, during install of Debian 12 ISO:
 - DO NOT enter a Root password during installation, leave blank and skip this page.